crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 say_hello() # syntactically equivalent method call with parentheses
 ```

-!!! tip
+TIP:
 Method calls are unambiguously indicated by parentheses after the name, but they can be omitted.
 It would only be
 necessary for disambiguation, for example, if `say_hello` was also a local variable.

 ## Arguments